Can I Join the Legal Defense fund as an Individual?

 Is there a Cap on Benefits?

 No. The LDF has spent more than $1,000,000 on a number of cases.
 The defense of peace officers in an era in which they are targets of harsh discipline, multi-million dollar civil actions, and federal grand juries can be very expensive.
 In its entire history, the LDF has never cut a members’ benefits because it was “too expensive.”
 This is a record that few legal plans can match.
 The fact that we will do what it takes to win a case does not mean that we are free with our participant’s money.
 To the contrary, we employ panel attorneys who are committed to providing cost-effective representation.
-We also maintain an extensive brief bank in order to avoid duplication of services.

 Are Letters of Reprimand Covered?